 In this paper, we will only demonstrate the utility of discords as anomaly detectors.
 We have done extensive successful experiments in other tasks, such as improving the quality of clustering and summarization; however, anomaly detection is unique in that it allows immediate and intuitive visual confirmation.
-The additional experiments for other tasks, together with many extra anomaly detection experiments can be found here [4].
+The additional experiments for other tasks, together with many extra anomaly detection experiments can be found here [6].
 We encourage the interested reader to consult this site for additional examples and larger and more detailed figures of the experiments show below.

 After much reflection, we have decided not to include comparisons to other approaches here.
-We simply could not make the other approaches work well, and we do not wish to seem to be badgering fellow researchers.
-To be fair to the other approaches, it is very difficult to make meaningful comparisons between our method, which requires only one intuitive parameter, and some of the rival methods that require 3 to 7 parameters [6], including some parameters for which we may have poor intuition, such as Embedding dimension, Kernel function, SOM topology or number of Parzen windows.
+There are two reasons for this.
+Firstly, we simply could not make the other approaches work well, and we do not wish to seem to be badgering fellow researchers.
+To be fair to the other approaches, it is very difficult to make meaningful comparisons between our method, which requires only one intuitive parameter, and some of the rival methods that require 3 to 7 parameters [8], including some parameters for which we may have poor intuition, such as Embedding dimension, Kernel function, SOM topology or number of Parzen windows.